 - An EnerGuide rating will give you a better understanding of your home’s energy performance

 - The EnerGuide rating system is an official record can increase the home’s market resale value

 - Become a part of the change and participate in creating a healthier planet

 In April 2016, a new EnerGuide Rating System (ERS V15) was introduced to British Columbia.

 The EnerGuide Rating is based on total energy consumption, stated in gigajoules (GJ) per year.
-The aim is to find out how much energy is consumed in the home, determined by using standard operating conditions and total energy consumption.
-It’s calculated by subtracting the annual renewable energy contributions from the annual energy consumption.
+Comparatively the aim is to find out how much energy is consumed in the home, determined by using standard operating conditions and total energy consumption.
+This calculated by subtracting the annual renewable energy contributions from the annual energy consumption.
 Therefore, the lower the EnerGuide Rating, the better the home’s score.
 Homes that have a rating of zero would be considered Net Zero.